keyfalbo/ILD-Causal-Modeling/readme.md

 This project also included a fifth CSV file containing weather data for each participant downloaded from the Open-Meteo Weather Application Programming Interface [2], where the CSV file was titled EMAXX_Weather.csv, where “XX” represented the participant ID number.
 This weather data file included weather data from any traveling that the participant completed over the study protocol period, combined into a single file.

+Note: Causal modeling requires sufficient data to detect effects.
+Sample data in this repository contains only 15 observations per participant; therefore, causal modeling code will produce singularity errors with sample data.

 ## Configuration

 Prior to running the analysis, you will need to configure parameters such as: